xtuml/bridgepoint/doc-internal/notes/130_dts0101010874/130_mcpaas_ant.md

 - _require reuse xtuml.org logins?_
 - _data storage? access to old completed builds?_

-4.4  Accounting
+__4.4  Accounting__
-- Each build request shall decrement the number of builds available to the user or organization by one
+- 4.4.1  Each build request shall decrement the number of builds available to the user or organization by one
 - _on demand, web-based payment acceptance?
 Where does the money go?_
   - _instantaneous access to newly purchased builds_

-4.5  Deployment
+__4.5  Deployment__
-- MC-PaaS shall be available via any computer with internet access
+- 4.5.1  MC-PaaS shall be available via any computer with internet access
-- MC-PaaS shall be installable and accessible on a server inside an organization's intranet
+- 4.5.2  MC-PaaS shall be installable and accessible on a server inside an organization's intranet
 - _Amazon? xtuml.org?_
 - _licensing of tools on server?_